ashaker-2/Platform/SysRequirements.md

 * **SyRS-02-04-03:** The system shall support configuration and monitoring over Modbus RTU (RS485).

+* **SyRS-02-04-04:** The system shall support the following **System/SW/App Modes**: Automatic, Manual, and Hybrid, as defined in the Software Architecture Document.

+* **SyRS-02-04-05:** The system shall support the following **Power Management Modes**: ON, OFF, and Sleep, including transitions triggered by user input (e.g., power button), inactivity, or system commands.

 ### 2.5 Alarms and Errors

 * **SyRS-02-05-01:** Alarms shall activate if sensor values exceed predefined thresholds.

 * **SyRS-02-05-02:** System faults shall disable outputs and be indicated by LED1.

+* **SyRS-02-05-03:** The system shall implement a fault management system capable of classifying faults by domain and severity, and storing active and historical fault records.

+* **SyRS-02-05-04:** The system shall provide a means (e.g., via Bluetooth/Modbus) to retrieve detailed fault information.

 ### 2.6 User Interaction and Configuration

 * **SyRS-02-06-01:** The user shall be able to cycle through display modes (indoor temperature, indoor humidity/fan speed, current fan speed, alarm status) by pressing a designated button.

-* **SyRS-02-06-02:** The user shall be able to clear recorded temperature data by pressing a designated button for 5 seconds.
+* **SyRS-02-06-02:** The user shall be able to clear recorded temperature data (highest and lowest temperatures/humidity during the current power cycle) by pressing a designated button for 5 seconds.

 * **SyRS-02-06-03:** The user shall be able to change individual set points for functions such as Ventilation.